Call now in confidence immediate help & advice 24/7

 Image above: Outside a drug and alcohol rehab in Cumbria

-Bearly two-thirds (64%) of people have a wait of more than four weeks for NHS therapy so going private can prevent this wait.
+Bearly two-thirds (64%) of people have a wait of more than four weeks for NHS therapy so going to a private rehab can prevent this wait.

-Private clinics offer the best level and breadth of support in terms of addiction treatments.
+Private rehab clinics offer the best level and breadth of support in terms of addiction treatments.

 • A safe environment where you won’t have access to substances.
 You’ll have contact with others who understand your situation and goals.